vicamo/kteam-tools/cranky/docs/cranking-the-kernel.md

 the script via optional parameters.
 However, in the normal case a manual override should never be needed.

-**Note**: `update-version-dkms` used to be required only for primary kernels and kernels forward-ported to the development release.
-However, it has been deprecated in favor of `update-dkms-versions` which is safe and even expected to be run for all derivatives and backports as well.
-So always run this script to make sure the main package has the most up-to-date versions.

 In most cases there would be no change committed as the up-to-date versions should have been committed on the master kernel and picked-up by the derivative or backport on rebase.
 However, if there is any change, check that the version